 - 1. Presented measurement data are considered authentic if the presentation is issued from within the legally relevant software. - 2.
-It shall not be possible to fraudulently simulate (spoof) legally relevant software for presenting measurement data using the capabilities of the operating system or other easily available and manageable tools. - 3.
-Presented measurement data shall be comprehensible and clearly distinguishable from other, legally non-relevant information.
-If necessary, additional explanation shall be given. - 4.
-If it is not possible to realise full protection by the capabilities of the operating system, it shall be ensured by technical means that on the universal computer only the legally relevant software can perform the legally relevant functions (e.g. a sensor shall only work together with the legally relevant indicating program on the universal computer). - 5.
-If the source of the presented measurement data (e.g. a sensor) is not implicitly identifiable or verifiable (e.g. if there is more than one sensor or if the sensor is remotely connected), the instrument shall supply the identification of the respective source.
-The unique identifier of the approved data source is a legally relevant parameter covered by P6/U6 or P7/U7.
-Depending on the type of the data link, Extension T may need to be applied.
+It shall not be possible to fraudulently simulate (spoof) legally relevant software for presenting measurement data. - 3a.
+For each presented legally relevant measurement data the meaning shall be clear.
+All presented legally relevant measurement data shall be distinguishable from each other. - 3b.
+Presented legally relevant measurement data shall be clearly distinguishable from legally non-relevant data. - 4.
+On the universal device only the legally relevant software shall be able to perform the legally relevant functions (e.g., a sensor shall only work together with the legally relevant indicating program on the universal device). - 5.
+Presented measurement data shall be accompanied by all information, which is necessary to interpret them (e.g., quantity, unit, sensor number, scale factor).
+Regarding necessary information to accompany the data, see L1, T1.